adriendst/react-todolist-lesson/src/TodoListWithDesign/README.md

-## Design todo list
+## Basic todo list

 ### Goal

-Based on what you did before, you'll now stylized your todo list using antd library.
-You also need to be able to create new columns.
+You have to create a todolist where you can add new items in one of these categories: [to do, in progress, done]